HenrikBengtsson/matrixStats/revdep/problems.md

     ```
     Found the following hidden files and directories:
       .travis.yml
     These were most likely included in error.
-See section 'Package
+See section ‘Package
-    structure' in the 'Writing R Extensions' manual.
+    structure’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  8.6Mb
-      sub-directories of 1Mb or more:
-        R     3.0Mb
-        bin   1.0Mb
-        doc   3.2Mb
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     Package listed in more than one of Depends, Imports, Suggests, Enhances:
-      'qvalue'
+      ‘qvalue’
     A package should be listed in only one of these fields.
     ```